Camp Blood First Slaughter: Reception

 DVD Review said "The best compliment that I can give the film is that Mark Polonia and his team tried to do the best that they could with the given budget and resources.
 They clearly love the genre and set out to try and do something that was in the B-movie realm and in the “so bad that it’s good” category.
 Needless to say, they failed spectacularly".

+A very negative review at Bloody Disgusting stated: "Aside from the flat acting, the stupidity of the characters and the ruining of gore effects with overblown CGI aside (seriously, using the same bloodsplat effect for practically every kill?), the biggest no-no is forgetting your main premise of the film: the found footage gimmick.
+Take your found footage (which for some reason contains shots that have the perfect angle when the camera is dropped), but edit it together with cutaways and throw in footage of the killer’s POV.
+Also, don’t forget cliché video glitches and fast-forwarding, which rarely do much of anything."